nh2/Abacus/README.md

 Caveats
 ============

 I wrote this in one night and haven't tested it with complex selections or multi-character separators at all.
+I don't care if you like tabs or Windows line endings and don't bother with handling them.
 If it blows up on you, you can uninstall it.